 TIPP: The TIPP acronym is a distress tolerance skill meant to be used when emotions are overwhelming.
 The aspects of the DBT TIPP skill can help alleviate acute distress, like a surge of anxiety or uncontrollable tears.
 TIPP stands for:

 - Temperature: This skill involves “tipping” the body’s temperature in the other direction, typically with cold water splashed on a face.

 - Intense exercise: Getting a heart rate up for a few minutes (ideally, about 20 minutes, but any amount can help).

 - Progressive muscle relaxation.
 Tensing and then relaxing muscles can be more effective than focusing on relaxation alone.

 - Though not original to Linehan’s DBT, some sources add Paced Breathing: regulating our breath to help signal our brains that all is well.

 I’m Doing My Best: An encouraging mantra to tell yourself.
 When it’s hard to say kind things to ourselves organically, having a few mantras to return to can help manage stress, gain a sense of control, and soothe.

 ABC’s: This is a skill-set that encourages self-care, ABC stands for:

 Fact-Checking: Before reacting to powerful emotions, “check the facts.”
-Tune in to your feelings, assess the situation, and determine if what you are thinking and feeling are appropriately matched to the situation.
-By using this skill can make healthier decisions that take into consideration more than just how we feel in the moment- and these thoughtful, more reasoned responses can help preserve and strengthen our important relationships.
+Tune in to your feelings, assess the situation, and determine if what you think and feel is appropriately matched to the situation.
+Using this skill can make healthier decisions that consider more than just how we feel in the moment- and these thoughtful, more reasoned responses can help preserve and strengthen our important relationships.